TomaszKandula/UnityApp/README.md

 Both Production and Testing is deployed to the Software Centre for end-users and test-users.
 Development environment is only for developers.

-# Microsoft Skype/Lync
+# Microsoft Skype for Business (Lync.exe)

 ---

-Unity Platform uses Skype API, it therefore requires assemblies:
+Unity Platform uses Skype API, it therefore requires following assemblies:

 1. Microsoft.Lync.Controls.dll
 1. Microsoft.Lync.Controls.Framework.dll